 From raw materials to toys ready to be shipped, all this inventory must be stored in their respective warehouses.
 There all the items are packed, sorted and well ordered so that they can be easily located in a warehouse as big as Santa's.

 Thanks to the latest technological advances, Santa Claus has not hesitated to automate the ordering systems and to optimize the stock databases in order to have total control over the inventory and avoid stock-outs.

 Warehouse operating processes

 When one of the thousands of warehouses Santa Claus has all over the world orders a certain amount of toys, the elves in charge of the warehouse get down to work.
 First they check the available stock, locate the order and pack it carefully so that the products are not damaged in transport.
-For this purpose, a picking optimizer is very helpful in locating inventory quickly.
+For this, a picking optimizer proves to be very helpful in locating the inventory quickly.

 Not all toys are packaged in the same way.
 There are certain products with very fragile parts that require a lot of protection inside the box and instructions for the reindeer to handle them with care.

 Whether it is to be delivered to its final consumer (last mile) or to reach another distribution point, Santa Claus strategically chooses the transportation to be used, the available weight per vehicle, the assignment of their respective drivers in charge, among other things.

 As exports are increasingly in demand, Santa Claus can no longer do it on his own with his sleigh, but must rely on his reindeer handlers to handle one of the most complicated and important operations in Christmas logistics.

 To ensure that all toys reach their destination as quickly and economically as possible, Santa Claus leaves the planning of routes from the point of departure to their arrival in the hands of his reindeer.
 In addition, he takes into account many factors such as the required delivery times, the working hours of the carriers, and other aspects.
 This is where a route optimizer plays a key role.